Sogdia: Hellenistic period (327–145 BC)

 Top: painted clay and alabaster head of a Zoroastrian priest wearing a distinctive Bactrian-style headdress, Takhti-Sangin, Tajikistan, 3rd–2nd century BC.

 Bottom: a barbaric copy of a coin of the Greco-Bactrian king Euthydemus I, from the region of Sogdiana; the legend on the reverse is in Aramaic script.

 A now-independent and warlike Sogdiana formed a border region insulating the Achaemenid Persians from the nomadic Scythians to the north and east.
 It was led at first by Bessus, the Achaemenid satrap of Bactria.
 After assassinating Darius III in his flight from the Macedonian Greek army, he became claimant to the Achaemenid throne.
-The Sogdian Rock or Rock of Ariamazes, a fortress in Sogdiana, was captured in 327 BC by the forces of Alexander the Great, the basileus of Macedonian Greece, and conqueror of the Persian Achaemenid Empire.
+The Sogdian Rock, or Rock of Ariamazes, a fortress in Sogdiana, was captured in 327 BCE by the forces of Alexander the Great, the basileus of Macedonia and conqueror of the Persian Achaemenid Empire.
 Oxyartes, a Sogdian nobleman of Bactria, had hoped to keep his daughter Roxana safe at the fortress of the Sogdian Rock, yet after its fall Roxana was soon wed to Alexander as one of his several wives.
-Roxana, a Sogdian whose name Roshanak means "little star", was the mother of Alexander IV of Macedon, who inherited his late father's throne in 323 BC (although the empire was soon divided in the Wars of the Diadochi).
+Roxana, a Sogdian whose name Roshanak means 'little star', was the mother of Alexander IV of Macedon, who inherited his late father's throne in 323 BCE (although the empire was soon divided in the Wars of the Diadochi).

 After an extended campaign putting down Sogdian resistance and founding military outposts manned by his Macedonian veterans, Alexander united Sogdiana with Bactria into one satrapy.
-The Sogdian nobleman and warlord Spitamenes (370–328 BC), allied with Scythian tribes, led an uprising against Alexander's forces.
+The Sogdian nobleman and warlord Spitamenes (370–328 BCE), allied with Scythian tribes, led an uprising against Alexander's forces.
 This revolt was put down by Alexander and his generals Amyntas, Craterus, and Coenus, with the aid of native Bactrian and Sogdian troops.
 With the Scythian and Sogdian rebels defeated, Spitamenes was allegedly betrayed by his own wife and beheaded.
-Pursuant with his own marriage to Roxana, Alexander encouraged his men to marry Sogdian women in order to discourage further revolt.
+Pursuant to his own marriage to Roxana, Alexander encouraged his men to marry Sogdian women in order to discourage further revolt.
 This included Apama, daughter of the rebel Spitamenes, who wed Seleucus I Nicator and bore him a son and future heir to the Seleucid throne.
 According to the Roman historian Appian, Seleucus I named three new Hellenistic cities in Asia after her (see Apamea).

 The military power of the Sogdians never recovered.
-Subsequently, Sogdiana formed part of the Hellenistic Greco-Bactrian Kingdom, a breakaway state from the Seleucid Empire founded in 248 BC by Diodotus I, for roughly a century.
+Subsequently, Sogdiana formed part of the Hellenistic Greco-Bactrian Kingdom, a breakaway state from the Seleucid Empire founded in 248 BCE by Diodotus I, for roughly a century.
 Euthydemus I, a former satrap of Sogdiana, seems to have held the Sogdian territory as a rival claimant to the Greco-Bactrian throne; his coins were later copied locally and bore Aramaic inscriptions.
-The Greco-Bactrian king Eucratides I may have recovered sovereignty of Sogdia temporarily.
+The Greco-Bactrian king Eucratides I may have recovered sovereignty over Sogdia temporarily.